MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgChatTab.md

----
+﻿---
 external help file: Microsoft.Graph.Teams-help.xml Module Name: Microsoft.Graph.Teams online version: https://learn.microsoft.com/powershell/module/microsoft.graph.teams/update-mgchattab
 schema: 2.0.0
-ms.prod: microsoft-teams
 ---

 # Update-MgChatTab

 ## SYNOPSIS
 Update the properties of the specified tab in a chat.
-This can be used to configure the content of the tab.
+\nThis can be used to configure the content of the tab.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaChatTab](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaChatTab?view=graph-powershell-beta)

 ## SYNTAX